Wilder calls out Joshua again for big heavyweight fight

 ”They want a warmup fight,” Wilder said. ”Joshua’s last performance was OK, but it wasn’t his best.
 They want to redeem that and they want to make at least one more good payday before fighting me.”

 Joshua fought last month, stopping Carlos Takam in the 10th round of a sloppy fight in Wales.
-A week later, Wilder destroyed Stiverne in Brooklyn to keep his share of the heavyweight crown.
+A week later, Wilder destroyed Stiverne in New York to keep his share of the heavyweight crown.

 Stiverne, who lost his title to Joshua in their first fight, was criticized for being out of shape and didn’t land a punch.
 But Wilder showed his brute power in stopping him in the first round.